Home / Information / What Is A Non-Fault Accident?

 How Non-Fault Claims Affect Insurance Costs

-This is the bit people hate: a non-fault claim can still push up premiums, even when you did nothing wrong.
+This is the part many people find frustrating: a non-fault claim can still push up premiums, even when you did nothing wrong.

-Many insurers rate you as a higher risk if you’ve been involved in any incident, because their pricing models use claims history as a predictor.
-Price comparison guidance is pretty blunt on this point.
+Many insurers rate you as a higher risk if you have been involved in any incident, because their pricing models use claims history as one factor.
+Price comparison guidance is clear on this point.
 (Compare the Market)

 So, yes, it can feel unfair.